Aditya-Deshmukh9/flask_expeencetraker_app/README.md

 1. Start both the backend and frontend servers
 2. Open http://localhost:3000 in your browser
+3. Register a new account or login with existing credentials
-3. Use the navigation menu to access different sections:
+4. Use the navigation menu to access different sections:
    - Dashboard: View financial overview and charts
    - Transactions: Add, view, and delete transactions
    - Categories: Add and view income/expense categories

+## Deployment

+The application is configured for deployment on:
+- **Backend**: Render (with PostgreSQL database)
+- **Frontend**: Vercel

+Environment variables are used for configuration in both environments.